kites/kites-challenge-1/README.md

 # Natural Language Hours Parsing

-The goal of this challenge is to create a parser that can read store opening hours written by a human and produce a machine-readable canonical (structured) representation.
+The goal of this challenge is to create a parser that can read store opening hours written by a human and produce a machine-readable structured representation.

 For example: